Climbing / Climbers / Bernhard Fiedler

 Moon Climbing – The climbing achievement you are most proud of and why?

-Bernhard - Route: “Blut & Honig“ 9a first ascent; because in the beginning, it felt so impossible.
-Boulder: “Extremely Loud and Incredibly Close“ 8B+ FA boulder; I worked for almost 2 years and for me, it’s still a mystery how I managed to climb it.
+Bernhard - Route: “Blut & Honig“ 8c+ first ascent; because in the beginning, it felt so impossible.
+Boulder: “Extremely Loud and Incredibly Close“ 8B FA boulder; I worked for almost 2 years and for me, it’s still a mystery how I managed to climb it.
+And ‘Madiba’ 8B/B+ in the Rocklands; always special doing something hard on a climbingtrip… no skin, last day, last chance… just perfect

 Moon Climbing - What is your opinion on competitions?
 Good, bad or indifferent?

-Bernhard - Good, as long as competitors know how to win or loose.
+Bernhard - Comps are fine, as long as competitors know how to win or loose.